wu-software-lab/PedalogicalDocs/docs/postgres_pgadmin_docker.md

 This step sets up a PostgreSQL database and pgAdmin using Docker, specifically configured for Pedalogical development.

-> 📁 All Docker-related config and volume paths will now reference the `docker/` directory inside the project repository.
+> 📁 All Docker-related config and volume paths reference the `Docker/` directory inside the project repository.

 ## Create a Docker Network